Yeah9782/C2-GUI-Template/README.md

 # Notice
 No network functionality is included, this is only a template to refrenece if you want to make your own C2 GUI or learn about GUIs in general.
 I am currently trying to implement OpenSSL in both the server and client projects I am working on.
 If I am able to implement OpenSSL I will update the repositoy to include both the server and client.

+"Nobody praying for you when you winning, don't forget it" -Drake